 Requirements for Marriage

-The definition of marriage according to Australian Law is “is the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.”
+The definition of marriage according to Australian Law is “is the union of two people to the exclusion of all others, voluntarily entered into for life.”

 Other requirements for Marriage under Australian Law include:

 Section 42 of the Marriage Act 1961 states that a marriage must not be solemnised unless a notice in writing of the intended marriage, in the prescribed form, is given to the authorised celebrant solemnising this marriage.
 The Notice of Intended Marriage must be given to the celebrant no more than 18 months, and no less than one calendar month, before the marriage is to be solemnised.
 Parties can apply for a shortening of time if unable to meet the notice period.

 Under Section 42 of the Marriage Act, certain documents must be produced to the celebrant before the marriage can be solemnised.
 This includes evidence of the date and place of birth of each party (birth certificate or passport) and if a party has been previously married, evidence of how that marriage ended (divorce absolute, spouse’s death certificate.)

 If a party to an intended marriage has not turned 18 (unless the party has previously been married), he or she must obtain an order from the court under Section 12 of the Act authorising them to marry.
 Under no circumstances can two people under 18 years marry each other.

 Both parties must consent to marry each other.
 It is the responsibility of the celebrant to inform couples of the legal obligations of marriage.